Supporting Children with Disabilities

 Research suggests that including children with special needs in regular education and care settings gives them the greatest opportunity to reach their fullest potential.

-The Early Care and Education Inclusion program is designed to help preschool and child care providers support children ages birth to 5 with developmental delays or disabilities in the classroom.
+The Inclusion Program is designed to help preschool and child care providers support children ages birth to 5 with developmental delays or disabilities in the classroom.
 With training, preschools and child care providers find they are better equipped to serve all children, not simply those who are typically developing or just those with special needs.

 - Strategies to help children learn, especially those with special needs